coders51/rabbitmq-stream-js-client/README.md

   vhost: "/",
 })

-const consumerOptions = { stream: "stream-name", offset: Offset.next() } // see docs for various offset types
+const consumerOptions = { stream: "stream-name", offset: Offset.next() }
+/*
+  When creating a consumer the offset and the stream name are mandatory parameters.
+  The offset parameter can be created from one of the following functions:
+    - Offset.first()        ---> Start reading from the first available offset.
+    - Offset.next()         ---> Start reading from the next offset to be written.
+    - Offset.last()         ---> Start reading from the last chunk of messages in the stream.
+    - Offset.offset(x)      ---> Start reading from the specified offset.
+The parameter has to be a bigint.
+    - Offset.timestamp(t)   ---> Start reading from the messages stored after the timestamp t.

+*/

 const consumer = await client.declareConsumer(consumerOptions, (message: Message) => {
   console.log(message.content) // it's a Buffer